ShpakovDmitry/nRF52840_experiments/docs/uart/README.md

 write a new byte to the `RXD` register, and therefore can also generate a new event, immediatelly after the `RXD` register is read (emptied) by the CPU.

+###### Suspending the UART
+The UART can be suspended by triggering the `SUSPEND` task.

+`SUSPEND` will affect both the UART receiver and the UART transmitter, i.e. the transmitter will stop transmitting and the receiver will stop receiving.
+UART transmission and reception can be resumed, after being suspended, by triggering `STARTTX` and `STARTRX` respectively.

+Following a `SUSPEND` task, an ongoing `TXD` byte transmission will be completed before the UART is suspended.

+When the `SUSPEND` task is triggered, the UART receiver will behave in the same way as it does when the `STOPRX` task is triggered.

+###### Error conditions
+An `ERROR` event, in the form of a framing error, will be generated if a valid stop bit is not detected in a frame.
+Another `ERROR` event, in the form of a break condition, will be generated if the `RXD` line is held active low for longer than the length of a data frame.
+Effectively, a framing error is always generated before a break condition occurs.

 > TODO complete description